GSA/fedramp-gov/pages/documents.md

   </tr>
   <tr>
     <td><a href="{{site.baseurl}}/assets/resources/documents/CSP_JAB_P-ATO_Prioritization_Criteria.pdf">JAB P-ATO Prioritization Criteria</a></td>
-    <td>This document defines the criteria by which Cloud Service Providers (CSPs) would prioritize to work with the Joint Authorization Board (JAB) for a provisional authorization.
-This Prioritization Criteria is intended to be a living document, and the JAB will review it on a regular basis, updating it as needed to reflect the most current priorities.</td>
+    <td>This document defines the criteria by which CSPs are prioritized to work with the JAB for aP-ATO.
+This Prioritization Criteria is intended to be a living document, and the JAB will review it on a regular basis, updating it as needed to reflect current priorities.</td>
     <td><a class="icon-link" href="{{site.baseurl}}/assets/resources/documents/CSP_JAB_P-ATO_Prioritization_Criteria.pdf"><i class="fas fa-file-pdf"></i>
     <p class="icon-text">PDF</p></a>
     </td>
     <td>6/6/2017</td>
   </tr>
   <tr>
-    <td><a href="{{site.baseurl}}/assets/resources/documents/CSP_JAB_P-ATO_Prioritization_Criteria.pdf">JAB Prioritization Guidance</a></td>
+    <td><a href="{{site.baseurl}}/assets/resources/documents/CSP_JAB_P-ATO_Prioritization_Guidance.pdf">JAB Prioritization Guidance</a></td>
     <td>The purpose of this document is to outline the changes the FedRAMP PMO has made to the JAB Prioritization Process and Business Case for FedRAMP Connect.
 We ask that CSPs review this document in its entirety before beginning their submission.</td>
-    <td><a class="icon-link" href="{{site.baseurl}}/assets/resources/documents/CSP_JAB_P-ATO_Prioritization_Criteria.pdf"><i class="fas fa-file-pdf"></i>
+    <td><a class="icon-link" href="{{site.baseurl}}/assets/resources/documents/CSP_JAB_P-ATO_Prioritization_Guidance.pdf"><i class="fas fa-file-pdf"></i>
     <p class="icon-text">PDF</p></a>
     </td>
     <td>6/29/2017</td>
   </tr>
   <tr>
     <td><a href="#">Digital Identity Requirements</a></td>
-    <td>This document has been developed to provide guidance on Digital Identity requirements in support of achieving and maintaining a security authorization that meets the FedRAMP requirements.
-FedRAMP is following the NIST guidance and this document describes how FedRAMP intends to implement it.</td>
+    <td>This document has been developed to provide guidance on Digital Identity requirements in support of achieving and maintaining a security authorization that meets FedRAMP requirements.
+FedRAMP is following NIST guidance and this document describes how FedRAMP intends to implement it.</td>
     <td><a class="icon-link" href="#"><i class="fas fa-file-pdf"></i>
     <p class="icon-text">PDF</p></a>
     </td>